sikaeducation/curriculum/courses/102/standards/analyze-problems-using-methodology/topics/polya-enumerating-solutions/README.md

   * Combine: Can you combine parts of the problem into one whole?
   * Decompose: Can you split the problem into multiple parts?
 * Change the scope
-  * Can you make it more concrete?
+  * Can you make it more specific?
   * Can you make it more general?

 ## Evaluating solutions

+If you think you've crafted an approach, these questions will help you assess its viability:

 * Can you check the answer using this strategy?
 Does it solve it?
 * Does it handle special cases?